 Under general supervision, the Medical Assistant II performs a variety of routine administrative, clerical and technical supportive services to assist medical and nursing staff in the examination and treatment of patients.
 The Medical Assistant II functions as both a Clinic Assistant and a Medical Assistant.
 Works under the clinical supervision of a licensed physician or as delegated by the physician for patient care activities, and under the general direction of the designated manager/supervisor.
-This position would primarily support the Tracy clinic, but would also support the Livermore clinic when needed.

 - Answers multi-line phone, screens and routes calls, takes messages for clinic staff and physicians.

 - Schedules and edits patient physician appointments for new and returning patients.